sharkdp/binocle/README.md

 ### On Arch Linux

-binocle can be installed from the [community repository](https://archlinux.org/packages/community/x86_64/binocle/) using [pacman](https://wiki.archlinux.org/title/Pacman):
+binocle can be installed from the [extra repository](https://archlinux.org/packages/extra/x86_64/binocle/) using [pacman](https://wiki.archlinux.org/title/Pacman):

 ```
 pacman -S binocle